ojaohe-3/M7011E_AJ/README.md

         }
       ```
     * ``` POST ``` /api/members/
-      post a single member, will update the service aswell as the database
+      post a single member, will update the registed simulation service as well as the database
       payload format:
       ```js
       {